Skip to content

 ~LinkedListQueue() {

-// Traverse the linked list, remove nodes, free memory
+// Traverse linked list to delete nodes and free memory

 freeMemoryLinkedList(front);